-The total pension liability was determined by an actuarial valuation as of July 1, 2015, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of July 1, 2016, using the following actuarial assumptions, applied to all periods included in the measurement:

-2015 2014
+2016 2015

-Inflation 2.50% 3.50%
+Inflation 2.50% 2.50%

 Salary increases

-Up to 5 years of Service 7.50% 5.00%
+Up to 5 years of Service 7.50% 7.50%

-6+ years of service 2.75% 5.00%
+6+ years of service 2.75% 2.75%

-Investment rate of return 7.00% 8.00%
+Investment rate of return 7.00% 7.00%

-The mortality rates for 2015 were based on the RP-2000 Healthy Annuitant Mortality Table for Males or Females, with Blue Collar adjustments and one-year age set-forward, and projected to 2025 using Scale BB.
+The mortality rates for 2016 were based on the RP-2000 Healthy Annuitant Mortality Table for Males or Females, with Blue Collar adjustments and one-year age set-forward, and projected to 2025 using Scale BB.
 The GAM83 tables with 10-year set forward were used for the valuation of disabled members.

-The actuarial assumptions used in the July 1, 2015 valuation were based on the results of an actuarial experience analysis covering 2011 through 2015.
-The actuarial assumptions used in the July 1, 2014 valuation were based on the results of an actuarial experience analysis prior to 2010.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results of an actuarial experience analysis covering 2011 through 2016.

+Further details on assumptions are provided in the valuation report.